sushantsahu1987/dearie-work-log/README.md

 #### *19th Fri, May 2023*
 - [ ] Practice dichotomy of control
 - [ ] Memento mori
+- [ ] I want to lose 10kgs by exercising/walking/active
 - [x] Put medication in carry on bag
 - [ ] Put cables, charger n multiport in cable bag put in carry on bag
 - [x] Divy up forex and change wallet